FACET Grants

 - One from a French entity

-- Each project will be ranked against the assessment criteria, and the rankings will be submitted to FACET committees.
+- Each project will be ranked against the grant evaluation criteria, and the rankings will be submitted to FACET committees.

 What level of support will FACET’s Round 3 Grant offer?